 Brain abnormalities that predate delivery include both structural malformations and acquired injuries.
-The latter may have hypoxic, ischaemic, haemorrhagic, infectious or genetic aetiologies.
+The latter may have hypoxic, ischaemic, haemorrhagic or infectious aetiologies, isolated or combined.
 Structural abnormalities may be isolated or part of a syndrome and may or may not have a known genetic aetiology.
-Recent rapid whole exome and genome analysis is increasing the diagnostic yield in fetuses' with non-pathognomonic brain findings 21.
-In some neonates there may be non-CNS abnormalities or dysmorphic features but no previously diagnosed brain abnormality.
-The most common antenatally diagnosed fetal brain anomaly is ventriculomegaly.
-This is often isolated, but MRI may detect additional abnormalities that influence both diagnosis and prognosis for the infant.
+Recently, rapid whole exome and genome analysis is increasing the diagnostic yield in fetuses with non-pathognomonic brain findings 21.
+In some neonates, there may be non-CNS abnormalities or dysmorphic features but no previously diagnosed brain abnormality.
+The most common antenatally diagnosed fetal brain anomaly is ventriculomegaly; this is often isolated, but MRI may detect additional abnormalities that influence both diagnosis and prognosis for the infant.
 The most frequently missed brain anomaly on antenatal US is agenesis of the corpus callosum 22.